 The most vital causes of depression include a combination of environmental, biological, physiological, and genetic factors.
 A person’s neurotransmitters tend to be out of balance if he is suffering from depression.

-Depression is caused by the imbalance in the various parts of the brain, which control sleep, thinking, behavior, mood, and appetite.
+Depression is caused by the imbalance in the various parts of the brain, which control sleep, thinking, behaviour, mood, and appetite.
 It can also be a genetic disorder that is common in many families.
 Situations like losing loved ones, stressful scenarios, or experiencing difficulty in relationships may result in trauma that can lead a person to depression.
 Financial instability or need for money is one of the biggest causes of depression for any individual.
 The daily hassle at work can also cause depression.
 Workload and lack of adequate rest is the reason for this.

 Conflict with friends or family members can also cause depression.
-Certain medications and drugs may also be the reason behind the depression of a person.
+Certain medications and drugs may also be the reason behind depression of a person.
 Major life events can be identified as a primary cause of depression.
 These events may include being involved in an accident, losing a job, retiring, or going through the rigorous process of divorce.
 Depression can be caused by personal problems also.
 This might include social isolation, which results from mental illness or being left out of social groups or out of the family.

 Symptoms Of Depression